kyle9021/panw-partner-wiki/README.md

 # UPDATE 12.7.2021 --- I'm moving the repo to the offical PANW github account.
-This will remain here until I'm told to take it down, but will not be updated or maintained.
+This repo will be deprecated at a later date, but will not be updated or maintained.
 To have the most recent information please go to: https://github.com/PaloAltoNetworks/prisma_channel_resources

 # **Palo Alto Channel Prisma Cloud UNOFFICIAL Partner Wiki**